Muhammedijas981/softsell/README.md

 # SoftSell – Responsive Marketing Website

 A single-page, responsive marketing website for a fictional software resale startup called **SoftSell**.
-Built as part of the Credex Web Development Internship assignment using React, Vite, and Tailwind CSS.
+Built as part of the Credex Web Development Internship assignment using React, Vite, and CSS.

 ## 🔗 Live Demo